Language Arithmetics: Towards Systematic Language Neuron Identification and Manipulation: Acknowledgments

 \section{Acknowledgments}

-This research was supported by DisAI - \textit{Improving scientific excellence and creativity in combating disinformation with artificial intelligence and language technologies}, a Horizon Europe-funded project under GA No. 101079164, and by the German Federal Ministry of Research, Technology and Space (BMFTR) as part of the project TRAILS (01IW24005).
+This research was supported by \textit{DisAI - Improving scientific excellence and creativity in combating disinformation with artificial intelligence and language technologies}, a project funded by Horizon Europe under \href{https://doi.org/10.3030/101079164}{GA No.101079164}, by \textit{lorAI - Low Resource Artificial Intelligence}, a project funded by the European Union under \href{https://doi.org/10.3030/101136646}{GA No.101136646}, and by the German Federal Ministry of Research, Technology and Space (BMFTR) as part of the project TRAILS (01IW24005).